 Corporate Governance

-Sarine’s shares were listed for trade on the SGX-ST on the 8th of April 2005 and on the Tel-Aviv Stock Exchange (TASE) on 5th of July 2021.
+Sarine’s shares were listed for trade on the SGX-ST on the 8th of April 2005.

 The Company’s corporate governance practices are described with specific reference to the Code.
 The Company has exercised its best efforts to adhere to the principles and guidelines of the Code.
 In the few cases where the Company did not do so, the Company has explicitly specified the respective background, circumstances and reasons.